nrinaudo/kantan.xpath/docs/src/main/tut/compiling_queries.md

 layout: tutorial
 title: "Compiling queries for reuse"
 section: tutorial
-sort: 6
+sort_order: 6
 ---
 In the examples we've seen so far, XPath expressions were passed around as [`XPathExpression`]s.
 This can be inefficient as kantan.xpath needs to bake in the decoding code each time they're evaluated against a node.

 When working with expressions that will need to be applied over and over, it's more efficient to compile them as